kekeimiku/LuckySpeeder/README.md

 ## What's this

-Hacking Applications: Four modes are available for controlling Game speed.
+Hacking Applications: A Universal Game Speed Controller

-It is not guaranteed to work for all programs; some luck may be required.

-Click ♥️ ♠️ ♣️ ♦️ to switch mode.
+Click Heart, Spade, Club, Diamond, Star to switch modes.

-Click ◀◀ or ▶▶ to adjust speed.
+Click Forward, Backward to adjust the speed.

+Click the number to customize the speed.

-Click ▶ ⏸ to start or stop.
+Click Play, Pause to start or stop the speed change.

+If that doesn't work, try another mode.

+NOTE: Not all programs will work - you may need some luck.

 ## Demo Video